Stadt Huys Site: Aftermath

 The large number of artifacts uncovered led to increased awareness of archeology in New York City.
 The LPC hired its first archeologist in 1980 as a result of the dig.

 85 Broad Street was finished before the excavation report was completed.
-The developers, however, left some evidence of the site, displaying remains of King's Tavern and a well from 18th century.
+The developers, however, left some evidence of the site, displaying remains of King's Tavern and a well from the 18th century.
 Around the building, there is a public plaza with information about the Stadt Huys, the Tavern and the archaeology project.
 The brass circular plaque on the sidewalk of the plaza has a map of the original street plan of New Amsterdam and there are colored outlines for the Stadt Huys and the King's House as the reminder of where it was.

 At the previous 71 Pearl Street is a "Portal Down to Old New York".
 The concrete sidewalk encloses transparent panels through which the original foundation walls of the Lovelace Tavern can be seen.